Assumption: All persons create mental models of the reality they perceive.

 Implication: Regularly compare your own assumptions to those of others and to new information about reality.

-Power Payoff: An accurate assessment of the current situation is grounding for good judgment.
+Power Payoff: An accurate assessment of the current situation grounds good judgment.

 Assumption: Individuals are predisposed to different worldviews.